 Many roads: Many avenues of experience, many new things or many choices, thus sometimes indecision or confusion.

-Motorway: A major direction and quick route to where you want to go in life.
-For some dreamers it will represent facing more power or threat than they feel relaxed about.
+But a freeway is a major direction and quick route to where you want to go in life – unless of course it is chocked with other vehicles, then it indicates delays in your plans and frustration.
+For some dreamers it will represent facing more power or threat than they feel relaxed with.

 One way road: Rules and regulations that are imposed on you.